The Cabramatta Moon Festival is a spectacular event that celebrates Vietnamese culture and attracts more than 90,000 people annually.

-The festival is also referred to as the Mid-Autumn Festival or the Trung Thu Festival as it is known in Vietnam.
+The festival is also referred to as the Mid-Autumn Festival or the Trung Thu Festival, as it is known in Vietnam.

 During the festival, the streets of Cabramatta are filled with stalls selling a range of traditional accessories, clothes, bags, toys and treats for everyone to enjoy.
-A tempting array of food is on offer that highlights the diversity and vitality of South East Asian cuisine.
-Each year the festival closes with a spectacular fireworks display that is not to be missed.
+A tempting array of food is on offer that highlights the diversity and vitality of South-East Asian cuisine.
+Each year, the festival closes with a spectacular fireworks display that is not to be missed.

-The closest train station is Cabramatta, which is accessible on the T2 South, T3 Bankstown or T5 Cumberland Lines.
+The closest train station is Cabramatta, accessible on the T2 South, T3 Bankstown or T5 Cumberland Lines.
 Fairfield City Council’s Cabramatta Moon Festival will have a FREE shuttle bus service operating on the day.

 If you are coming by car, you can park in Canley Vale or Canley Heights and look out for the Hoang Do – Cabramatta Moon Festival Free Shuttle Bus service to hop on and off and beat the crowd.